Bearkat/Getting-and-Cleaning-Data-Course-Project/README.md

 ##Contents:

--run_analysis.R obtains and cleans wearable device data
+-run_analysis.R obtains and cleans wearable device data from the link found in codebook.md

 -codebook modifies and updates the codebooks that were provided with the original data